 With the sorting is finished, we choose first answer sets from each descending order separately.
 And we regard these two answer sets as the initial answer sets of negotiation.
 After all the above steps, we could get the initial answer sets of two negotiators, (S0,S0').
 Then we continue to take next step of updating trade sets.

 Updating Trade Sets.
 For each negotiator, trade set consists of two parts.
 One is a set of accepted literals.
 Another is a set of abandoned literals.
 By the first key step, the well-founded sets, unfounded sets and the rest sets of each negotiator are generated.
 In this paper, WF is regard as core demands of negotiator that must be retained; UF is regard as useless demands that must be discarded; RT is regard as negotiable demands that can be either retained or discarded.
-The literals which are in initial answer set of both sides are added to the accepted literals.
 Besides, the accepted set should include literals as important as possible.
 To achieve this goal, we should rank literals by their importance.
 The method of ranking is shown as formula 2.
 As for abandoned literals, they must be inconsistent literals of two initial answer sets.
 Maybe one of negotiators choose to give up the inconsistent literal or literals.

 By the process of step one, we could get the initial answer sets (S0,S0') as usual.
 If negotiators cannot reach an agreement with initial answer sets, we should update trade set.
 The process is as follows.